-Destroyer begins playing in U.S. theaters on Tuesday, December 25.
+Destroyer is now playing in select U.S. theaters.
 It is 123 minutes long and is rated R for language throughout, violence, some sexual content and brief drug use.

 Let us know what you thought of the film in the comments section!